 Say you’re a steel-string player wanting to begin a fruitful and enjoyable relationship with classical music, played on a nylon-string guitar, but you aren’t sure how to do so.

-Have a look at technique, repertoire, and mindfulness in playing classical guitar.
+Let’s have a look at technique, repertoire, and mindfulness involved in playing classical guitar.
 Is it different than what non-classical cats already do?
 My own journey from Jimi Hendrix to J.S.
 Bach suggests yes, as it leads to thinking a bit more like an engineer/manager, even though the primary objective remains sharing one’s soul.

 In this lesson—the first in a new series designed to initiate steel-string players into the classical world—you’ll focus on retraining how you think about the manifestation of music, when using your fingers on a guitar.
 You’ll learn to make simple changes that will profoundly affect your skill level and musicianship.
 Playing basic arpeggios is a great place to start your egress over to classical guitar.
 And, please keep in mind that all of the following will make you a better, more smooth-sounding steel-string player as well.
 What about the elements of posture, technique, and tone production?
 Let’s save them for later.
 Right now, you just need to get playing!

 We’ll start with Ferdinando Carulli’s “Prelude 1,” from 24 Preludes, Opus 114.
 This was the first piece that my guitar professor, Bruce Holzman, assigned me when I was a freshman at Florida State University, in 1975.
 It is mind-blowing how much I learned from it then—and several times since.
 It’s simple enough for you to make some changes in your technique and thinking, yet musical enough to be beautiful when played well.